Using packages

 apt install -y centreon-mysql

-apt install -y --no-install-recommends centreon
+apt install -y centreon

 # Select "Use Legacy Authentication Method"